 Making games for a living is often seen as a dream job and, in my experience, it’s that and more!
 For almost five years, I have been designing, developing, and distributing video games from the comfort of my home in Brisbane, Australia.
 I love my work and I’m acutely aware of how fortunate I am to be in such an enviable position.
 I know that I’m the one-in-a-million developer that had everything go right.

 But not everything is as it seems.
 I don’t just get to make games 24/7 – so much work is required to maintain a business like mine.
 I want to share a day in the life of a professional game developer and offer some insights into the realities of making games for a living.
-Of course, there is more to my life than I could cover in a blog post, but I hope this offers at least a few up-and-coming developers some food for thought.
+Of course, there is more to my life than I could cover in a blog post, but I hope this offers a few up-and-coming developers some food for thought.

 Let’s get straight into it, starting bright and early.
 But not too early…

 I’m definitely a morning person, and while I regularly challenge myself to wake up this early, the reality is that I’m usually still asleep.

 That’s more like it – I’m awake!
 The sun is rising over the city, and I always take a moment to appreciate the amazing view from my high-rise apartment.
 I’m much more productive when I start my workday at 6:00 AM so this is a habit I try to maintain, even though I have the flexibility to wake up whenever I want.
 Maintaining a productive routine is important to me.

 I usually make a strong coffee (or warm lemon water if I’m feeling masochistic) then head straight to my desk to check my email.
 With an online business like mine, it’s always possible that my server has crashed overnight or another critical issue requires my immediate attention, so I need to get in front of a screen as quickly as possible.
 This is one part of my routine that I despise…but it’s a necessity.